cccartiii/Timelapser/README.md

 ## About

-Timelapser is a lightweight desktop application designed for digital artists who want to capture their creative process without filling their storage with massive screen recordings.
+Timelapser is a desktop application built for artists who want to record their drawing process without dealing with massive video files.

-Simply start recording, draw as you normally would, stop recording, and let Timelapser generate a smooth timelapse of your artwork.
+Instead of keeping hours of continuous recordings, Timelapser captures your screen efficiently and automatically generates a smooth timelapse when you're done.
+Simply start recording, draw normally, stop recording, and export your timelapse.

-> **Note**
->
-> Timelapser is currently in early development.
-The interface and features will continue to improve over time.
+This project is currently in early development, and both the interface and features will continue to improve over time.

 ---